There are a few reasons why this strategy is attractive to currency traders.

 A good place to start is to decide the maximum open lots you’re able to risk.
 From this, you can work out the other parameters.
 To keep things simple, I’ll use powers of 2.

-The maximum lots will set the number of double-down legs that can take place.
+The maximum lots will set the number of stop levels that can be passed before the position is closed.
+In other words it’s the number of times the strategy will “double-down”.
 So for example, if your maximum is 256 lots, this will allow doubling-down 8 times – or 8 legs.
 The relationship is:

-If you close the final trade on reaching its stop loss, your maximum drawdown would then be:
+If you close the entire position at the nth stop level, your maximum loss would be:

-So, with 256 lots (micro lots), and a stop loss of 40 pips, that would give a maximum drawdown of $2,048 (depending on your currency).
+Here s is the stop distance in pips at which you double the position size.
+So, with 256 lots (micro lots), and a stop loss of 40 pips, that would give a maximum loss of 10,200 pips.

 Tip Work out the average number of trades you can handle before a loss – use the formula 2Legs+1.
 So in the example here that’s just 29, or 512 trades.
 So after 512 trades, you’d expect to have a string of 9 losers given even odds.
 This would break your system.